Eligibility: Interior Skiers Born 2012 to 2004.

-Option A: Full Participation.
-Attend both days of skiing.
-Handle all of your own food, trail pass and accommodations (or sleep at home) for the duration of the camp.
+Option B: Sleep at Home Full Participation.
+Handle all of your own transportation and food for the duration of the camp.

 Register on Zone4.ca with this Link!

 Regional Coach: Adam Elliot 250 859 8464 email@example.com

 Camp Begins: 9:00 AM on Saturday September 11th.

 Camp Ends: 1:00 PM on Sunday September 12th.

 Camp Fee: Free

 This camp is free but you are responsible for all of your own food needs.
 CCBC/Teck T Shirt could be available if you are the target age (16 and under).